sofian-io/rambo/docs/config.md

 ## <a name="resources"></a>resources

-This contains the list of all available resources, you can group them together in arrays to create a fodler structure.
+This contains the list of all available resources, you can group them together in arrays to create a folder structure.

 ```php
 'resources' => [